 On successful completion of the course students will be able to:

-2. Compare and evaluate the synthesis, properties and chemistry of nanoporous materials;
+1. Compare and correlate the chemistry, structure and application of functional materials;

-7. Independently integrate key concepts regarding the synthesis, characterisation and chemistry of nanostructured materials.
+6. Independently integrate key concepts regarding the chemistry and application of nanostructured functional materials.

 This course involves the study of: